 - in-flight meals may not be included in the ticket price

-The new budget airlines are causing increased competition for the old airlines in Europe, and several have already had to cease operation, including Belgian Sabena and Swissair.
-The increased competition from discount airlines is also driving airline mergers like the one between Air France and Dutch KLM airlines.
+The new budget airlines have caused increased competition in the European airline industry.
+Several of the traditional flag carriers have already had to cease operation, including Belgian Sabena and Swissair.
+The increased competition from low-cost airlines is also driving airline mergers like the one between Air France and Dutch KLM airlines.

 Low-cost airlines no longer in service

-Here is a list of some of the European low-cost airlines that are no longer in service.
+Here you'll find some of the European low-cost airlines that are no longer in service.
 Some have gone bankrupt, others were bought up.

 - Flynordic – Was a Swedish low cost airline offering domestic Swedish flights and flights to other European countries.
 The airline was bought by Norwegian and the operations of the two airlines merged.